crc64error/starfieldgen/README.md

 - **Customizable Parameters**: Users can adjust the density of stars and galaxies, as well as the color schemes used for different celestial objects.
 - **SVG Output**: The output is in SVG format, making it scalable and suitable for various applications including web backgrounds, scientific illustrations, and more.

+## Layers
+- Layer 1 is the nebulosity in the image.
+I keep this pretty subtle.
+But the parameters on lines 92-95 of stargen.php affect this generation
+- Layer 2 is an semi opaque dark layer to further mute the brightness of the nebulosity in one place.
+- Layer 3 is the normal white stars.
+The number of these stars is adjusted at Line 6 $numStars = rand(2500, 6000); 2500 being minimum and 6000 being max.
+  - I will be adding a subtle color shift in a randomn region towards red shift or blue shift, in the future.
+- Layer 4 is the galaxies, this is the part I am struggling with.
+Galaxies are not round, but flattend curved discs and other odd shapes.
+This is a work in progress.
+  - Using clipped images randomnly placed, colored and rotated is an option, but it would be more expensive
+  - Using filters to alter spheres is an option, maybe?
+  - Using random paths to draw shapes is an option, probably the best?

 ## Getting Started

 ### Prerequisites